tommikulevich/associative-memory/README.md

-# 🧠 Handwritten text recognition using Dense Associative Memory
+# 🧠 Handwritten character recognition using Dense Associative Memory

 > ☣ **Warning:** This project was created for educational purposes only.
 It may contain non-optimal or outdated solutions.